Devon League 1: 2022–23

+Participating clubs and locatoins

-This was the first season following the RFU Adult Competition Review.
+This was the first season following the RFU Adult Competition Review (ACR).
 The league was a continuation of Devon League 1 in name only with just the top two sides included in the new line-up of clubs.
-It was closer in standard to the Cornwall/Devon League (both being level 8) with four teams who played in that league the previous season included whilst the Cornish teams were allocated to Counties 2 Cornwall.
-Post ACR club sides were permitted to enter the RFU pyramid so five 2XVs joined alongside Honiton relegated from Western Counties West.
+It was closer in standard to the Cornwall/Devon League (both being level 8) with four teams who played in that league the previous season included while the Cornish teams were allocated to Counties 2 Cornwall.
+Post ACR second-team club sides were permitted to enter the RFU pyramid so five 2XVs joined alongside Honiton relegated from Western Counties West.